 Though, if you are like me, you will realize that most of those skills (and tools and frameworks) you thought you needed aren’t so critical after all.A few words on a page can never fully explain how coaching can help.
 If you are serious about hiring a coach, and are intrigued by this approach, apply for a complimentary coaching call.

 I’d highly recommend Ravi to people who are looking to grow and transcend their previous selves.

 How much does coaching cost?

-That said, my rates are highly competitive relative to other Executive Coaches and most clients have a significant return on investment within a year of working together.
+That said, my rates are super-competitive relative to other Career, Leadership, and Executive Coaches and most clients have a significant return on investment within a year of working together.
 If you have a challenge or goal that you care deeply about, investing in a coach is well worth it.

 If you are interested in working with me, apply now and we will discuss your needs and the required investment.
-My goal is that you receive at least a 10X return on investment as a result of our work together.
+My goal is that you receive at least a 10X return on investment as a result of our work together in the year following the completion of your coaching program.
 If I don’t think I’m the right coach for your needs, I’ll do my best to point you to someone who might be.

 Is coaching worth it?